betagouv/mes-aides-dockerfiles/README.md

 This repository is used to build Docker images for testing [Mes Aides](https://github.com/betagouv/mes-aides-ui) on CircleCI.

-Basically, it creates Docker images with Node & Python.
+Basically, it creates Docker images with Node, Python & Cypress prerequisites.

 The images are deployed on [Docker Hub](https://hub.docker.com/r/betagouv/mes-aides-docker)